agilecrm/rest-api/README.md

 ###dev/api/contacts/email/tags/add
 Method: POST

 - Searches for the contact based on the given email address and adds the given tags to the contact.
 You can add multiple tags.
 Tags should be sent as an array.
-Email address (email) and tags (tags) array should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded )
+Email address (email) and tags (tags) array should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded ).Tag name should start with an alphabet and can not contain special characters other than underscore and space.

 ###Using curl
 ```sh